 I ask GIAA several times to state that Laura Michaels was the sole author of the report, but they will not say more than that GIAA takes responsibility for the authorship of the report (which of course is not the same thing).
 Laura Michaels remains silent.

-Mr Woolley, BEIS HR, writes to me promising a 'substantive response' to this point but his final email doesn't even mention it.
+Mr Woolley, BEIS HR, writes to me promising a 'substantive response' to this point but his subsequent and final email doesn't even mention it.

 BEIS HR and GIAA recommend that I take my case to the Civil Service Commission.
 I do so only to find out that the Civil Service Commission does not handle whistleblowing cases - something, surely, that the head of BEIS HR should know.

 Please note, Laura Michaels is not the actual name of the GIAA case officer - I changed it for the purposes of the above summary.